mgbmix/mgbmix/content/GAME CONCEPTS/Fundraise.md

-Fundraising is a Think Tank action performed by a Seated Figurehead.
+Fundraising is a Think Tank action performed by a Seated [[Figurehead]].